 At the beginning of 2020, we did ask ourselves these questions.
 I opened my spreadsheet, and we analyzed our spending patterns.
 We found out that we were not putting our money into our happiness.
 Putting our heads together, we came up with a plan.

 To only spend our money on the following:

 - The primary living expenses (home, utilities, groceries)

 - Healthy plant-based meals cooked at home

-- Once weekly visit to vegan cafes
+- Once weekly, visit vegan cafes

-- Work related expenses (gas, tolls, insurance)
+- Work-related expenses (gas, tolls, insurance)

 - Art supplies – Mrs. Therafire

 We have the mortgage, utilities, and occasional repairs.
 So, aside from the obvious ways to decrease our bills, such as turning the lights off when leaving a room or using a cup when brushing our teeth, we wanted to be more creative and save more money.

 We have 2 spare bedrooms and 1 bathroom for family and guests to stay over when they visit.
 Then the pandemic blew up in early 2020.
 We figured the room would remain empty due to travel bans.
 On the introduction of one of our friends, we came across biggerpockets.com, which eventually led us to House Hacking.
 This game changer turned our house from a money pit into a good passive income source.
 For more information on how we began house hacking, watch this video.